Best holiday rental deals in Ontario

 Holiday Letting Price Information in Ontario

 This graph displays the average prices for the next twelve months in Ontario.
-The most expensive week to book a holiday letting in Ontario is in September (01/09 - 08/09).
-Prices decrease in a week of August (03/08 - 10/08), where average prices are £139.
+The most expensive week to book a holiday letting in Ontario is in December (22/12 - 29/12).
+Prices decrease during one week of August (03/08 - 10/08), when average prices are £127.

 Holiday Home Availability Information in Ontario

 Check out the graph above to find out how many holiday rentals are available in Ontario (in %).
-More people travel to Ontario a week in August (18/08 - 25/08).
-So far, 62% of the rentals are occupied this week.
-On the contrary, you will find the highest number of available rentals in a week of May (25/05 - 01/06).
+More people travel to Ontario during a week in December (22/12 - 29/12).
+So far, 52% of the Ontario holiday lettings are occupied this week.
+Conversely, you will find the highest number of available rentals during one week in June (01/06 - 08/06).